JabirJamal19/My-Portfolio/README.md

 ## 🔮 Future Improvements
 - Add dark mode support
 - Integrate a contact form with backend functionality
-- Deploy on GitHub Pages or Netlify for live access
 - Enhance animations for smoother user experience

 ## 📜 License